alysonbennett/GoGoGym/README.md

 ## Usage

 If accessing this app from the Heroku link, you do not need to install anything to get started!
+Locate the Heroku app here: https://hidden-inlet-16797.herokuapp.com/.

 To use this application from GitHub, first fork and open the repo onto your local machine.
 Before attempting to use the app, open your terminal and perform a ```npm install``` to get the necessary packages.